syukranDev/hwid-window-spoofer/README.md

 # current features
 1) re-generate new serial numbers for HDD/SDD, RAM and MOBO baseboard.
-2) delete trace files used in games, in this case only game I play included.
+2) delete trace files & registry used in games, in this case only game I play included.

 # future-mod
 currently in seperate files, might combine 'em all later.